Black-Box Testing of Deep Neural Networks Through Test Case Diversity

-To investigate the relationship between coverage and fault detection, we run the same experiment as in RQ2 and consider the same selected subsets.
-We calculate the different coverage scores of all of them.
-We should note that for LSC and DSC, we used the same recommended settings for hyperparameters (e.g., upper bound, lower bound, number of buckets) as in the original paper~\cite{kim2019guiding} and other existing papers in the literature~\cite{yan2020correlations}.
-Furthermore, we used the same hyperparameters that have been recommended in the literature~\cite{Ma2018DeepGaugeMT} for NC, KMNC and TKNC.
-We considered the activation threshold of 10\% for NC and fixed the number of buckets \textit{K} to three for TKNC and 1000 for KMNC and this is for the different models and datasets in our experiments.
-We calculate the Spearman correlation between each coverage criterion and the number of faults, and report the results in Tables~\ref{Tab:Correlation1},~\ref{Tab:Correlation2},~\ref{Tab:Correlation3},~\ref{Tab:Correlation4}, and~\ref{Tab:summary}.
+To investigate the relationship between coverage and fault detection, we ran the same experiment as in RQ2 and evaluated the same selected subsets.
+We calculated the different coverage scores for all subsets.
+For LSC and DSC, we used the same recommended settings for hyperparameters (e.g. upper bound, lower bound, number of buckets) as in the original paper~\cite{kim2019guiding} and other existing papers in the literature~\cite{yan2020correlations}.
+We used the same hyperparameters that were recommended in the literature~\cite{Ma2018DeepGaugeMT} for NC, KMNC and TKNC.
+We used the activation threshold of 10\% for NC and fixed the number of buckets \textit{K} to three for TKNC and 1,000 for KMNC; this is for the different models and datasets in our experiments.
+We calculated the Spearman correlation between each coverage criterion and the number of faults.
+The results are reported in Tables~\ref{Tab:Correlation1},~\ref{Tab:Correlation2},~\ref{Tab:Correlation3} and~\ref{Tab:summary}.

 We considered 30 configurations per metric (6 models \& datasets x 5 input sizes).
 Further, we accounted for a total of 210 configurations related to the coverage criteria (6 models \& datasets x 7 criteria x 5 input sizes).
 As depicted in Table~\ref{Tab:summary}, out of 30 different configurations per metric, the distributions of positive, statistically significant correlations to faults are as follows: 5 for KMNC, 4 for TKNC, 3 for LSC, and 2 for NC, NBC and SNAC.
 DSC, however, did not show any statistically significant correlation with faults in any of the datasets and models.

-We conclude that, in general, significant correlations between coverage and faults are rare in the configurations of models and datasets that we have used.
-In other words, none of the studied coverage metrics consistently showed statistically significant correlations across all the considered models, datasets and input sets sizes.
+In general, we conclude that significant correlations between coverage and faults are rare in the configurations of models and datasets that we used.
+None of the studied coverage metrics consistently showed statistically significant correlations across all the models, datasets and input set sizes.
 For example, we found that LSC is positively correlated to faults in only three out of 30 configurations related to LeNet-5 and ResNet20.
 However, we did not find any statistically significant correlation for this metric with LeNet-1, LeNet-4 and 12-layer ConvNet.